 All jewellery pieces sold or appraised by Finematter have a digital certificate of authenticity.

 Besides proof of ownership, it verifies the quality of your piece, including designer, metal, and gemstones.

 If you are buying this as a gift, it can be transferred to give the receiver direct access to the warranty, aftercare services, and more.

 Katherine knows how to decorate an ear.
 Set with pearls or diamonds, her signature ear pins and crescendo cuffs make a bold statement.
 Choose from fine pavé or a single stone, she has handpicked some incredible ones.

 A precious and highly durable metal which comes in different golden hues depending on its purity.

-A buttery yellow hue, considered the most classic gold.
-75% pure, an exclusive as well as durable precious metal.
+75.0% gold content, a warm buttery yellow hue and considered the most classic gold.
+An exclusive as well as durable precious metal.

 11 × Pearls